-The USA drops atomic bombs on Hiroshima and Nagasaki, killing around 226,000 people and permanently maiming many others and future generations.
+The U.S. drops atomic bombs on Hiroshima and Nagasaki, killing around 226,000 people and permanently maiming many others and future generations.

-Japan surrenders to the USA and the rest of the allies in an effort to stop WW2 from further escalating.
+Japan surrenders to the U.S. and the rest of the Allies in an effort to stop WWII from further escalating.